MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-language.md

 ## Error handling

 Identify syntactic and semantic errors in your queries.
-For queries that are parsed without semantic analysis, only syntax errors will be found.
-This feature assists in early detection and resolution of issues, ensuring that queries are error-free and produce the expected results.
+For queries that are parsed without semantic analysis, only syntax errors are found.
+This feature helps with early detection and resolution of issues, ensuring that queries are error-free and produce the expected results.

 ## Query optimization